soonitoon/Easy_emogi_insert/README.md

 # Easy_emogi_insert
-This program help you to insert emoji easy way.
+This program helps you to insert emoji easy way.

 ## key
 - F1 : ❤